How do I measure

 How do I work out my brick slip requirement?

 Below is a quick guide for measuring up to establish your brick slip requirements.
-Brick slips sizes vary depending on suppliers, therefore it's always best to establish what you need in square metres.
+Brick slips sizes vary depending on suppliers, therefore it's always best to establish what you need in square and linear metres.

 If you have any questions or require further information and advice, please don't hesitate to contact us to discuss further

 How Many Flat Brick Slips Do I Need?